aesuli/ics/README.md

 # ICS - Interactive Classification System

-ICS (Interactive Classification System, pronounced /iks/) is a web-based application that supports the activity of manual text classification, i.e., labeling documents according to their content.
+The Interactive Classification System (ICS), is a web-based application that supports the activity of manual text classification, i.e., labeling documents according to their content.

 The system is designed to give a total freedom of action to its users: they can at any time modify any classification